cybergarage/foreman-py/README.md

-# foreman
+# foreman-py

-Foreman is a time series failure analysis utility.
+`foreman-py` is a client package for Foreman is a time series failure analysis utility.

 ## Installation